-Learn how to recycle a refrigerator into a solar water heater.
+Diagram: How to convert an old refrigerator into a solar water heater.

 Design and instruction about how to recycle a refrigerator into a solar water heater.